 Friends of Nevada Wilderness is proud to share information about one of our most exciting volunteer opportunities, our Alternative Break program!

-Each year we host a multi-day camping, restoration, and education extravaganza on Nevada's beautiful Public Lands.
+Each year we host multi-day camping, restoration, and education extravaganzas in the Spring and Summer on Nevada's beautiful Public Lands.
 Our goal is to foster the spirit of stewardship in young people by engaging in beginner-friendly projects and providing training to help them feel confident in their volunteer abilities.
 We have guest speakers who give presentations of a variety of topics, from Archaeologist Spencer Lodge sharing his research on Indigenous agave roasting pits found in the Desert National Wildlife Refuge to a presentation on migratory birds that visit Pahranagat Lake by Visitor Support Specialist Barbara Michel.
 It's a great opportunity for folks hoping to start a career in conservation, ecology, and other related fields to engage with like-minded professionals and experience volunteering in the field.

 Frequently Asked Questions

-To give you a better idea of what it’s like to be at Alternative Spring Break, check out the answers to our most frequently asked questions.
+To give you a better idea of what it’s like to be at one of our Alternative Breaks, check out the answers to our most frequently asked questions.
 You can also get a feel for the experience by watching this video and checking out pictures from earlier ASB trips.
 ASB 2015 ASB 2016 ASB 2017 ASB 2018 ASB 2020

 What is the cost?